FDio/csit/docs/report/vpp_performance_tests/overview.rst

 #.
 1t1c - 1 VPP worker thread on 1 CPU physical core.
 #.
 2t2c - 2 VPP worker threads on 2 CPU physical cores.
+#.
+4t4c - 4 VPP worker threads on 4 CPU physical cores.

 VPP worker threads are the data plane threads.
 VPP control thread is running on a separate non-isolated core together with other Linux processes.
-Note that in quite a few test cases running VPP workers on 2 physical cores hits the tested NIC I/O bandwidth or packets-per-second limit.
+Note that in quite a few test cases running VPP workers on 2 or 4 physical cores hits the I/O bandwidth or packets-per-second limit of tested NIC.

+Section :ref:`throughput_speedup_multi_core` includes a set of graphs illustrating packet throughout speedup when running VPP on multiple cores.

 Methodology: Packet Throughput
 ------------------------------